Southwest Corporate Fact Sheet

 Read more about Southwest's Company History.

-Southwest Airlines operates nearly 3,200 flights a day.
+Southwest Airlines operates more than 3,600 flights a day.

 Common stock is traded under the symbol "LUV" on the NYSE.

-Beginning in the fourth quarter 1976, Southwest Airlines paid its first of 148 consecutive quarterly dividends to our Shareholders.
+Beginning in the fourth quarter 1976, Southwest Airlines paid its first of 149 consecutive quarterly dividends to our Shareholders.
+In 2013, the Company returned $611 million to Shareholders through repurchases of $540 million of common stock (38 million shares) and distribution of $71 million in dividends.

 - On April 11, 2012, Southwest's first 737-800 began scheduled service.